Overseas Visitor Health Cover (OVHC)

 Do I need Overseas Visitor Health Cover?

 Any Australian visa with an 8501 condition requires that you take out overseas visitor health cover.
 This includes many work and visitor visas, such as the 482 and 485 visas.
-To check the conditions of your visa, refer to your visa grant letter or the Department of Home Affairs website.
+Visa conditions are subject to change; to check the conditions of your visa, refer to your visa grant letter or the Department of Home Affairs website.

 Not all providers offer OVHC that meets visa condition 8501, which specifically states you must maintain health insurance for the duration of your stay in Australia.
 Be sure to check with the provider that the policy they are recommending satisfies this requirement.